jweinstein2/BackscatterNetwork/README.txt

 1. Code
     1.1 GNU Radio
+        ***NOTE: For all GNU Radio files, any time there is a file sink or a file source, update the path to the directory that you are working from

         1.11 am_generator.grc
               This generates the AM signal.
 Can swap between the cosine wave (no noise) and the audio input by plugging and unplugging the source on the left hand side.